 - Use your graphs in other documents

-AFT Chempak Add-in (for Excel™)
+Chempak Add-in (for Excel™)

 Directly access Chempak fluid property functions from within an Excel spreadsheet

 - Imbed comprehensive, accurate fluid properties in your spreadsheet based calculations

 - Paste or directly enter Chempak functions as you would with any Excel function

 - Fluid selection, assembling mixtures, unit preferences and online help are available from the Chempak menu that appears on Excel’s menu bar